Last Updated on October 13, 2023 by Joanne Harper

 If one hermit crab hides in its shell despite a barrage of pushing and starts to chirp with increasing volume and desperation, it no longer considers this a game.

 It’s rare for two hermit crabs to share a shell, especially in captivity.
-This means that shells become a key commodity when establishing a social hierarchy in a shared enclosure.
+This means that shells become crucial when establishing a social hierarchy in a shared enclosure.

 If a hermit crab decides to change its shell, it creates a ‘vacancy chain’ in which all hermit crabs line up according to size.
-Each hermit crab will try on the newly vacated shell until each colony member has a new shell or decides they’re happy with their existing vessel.
+Each hermit crab will try on the newly vacated shell until each colony member has a new shell or is happy with their existing vessel.

 The most common explanation for a change of shell is molting.
 After a molt, a hermit crab will have grown and likely be too big for its previous shell.
 Hermit crabs also change shells when an existing vessel becomes damaged.

 Some dominant hermit crabs covet a shell worn by a conspecific.
 The hermit crab will challenge the incumbent for the right to the shell.
-This may take the form of a feeler fight, a test of strength, or even aggressive combat or dragging the hermit crab from the shell.
+This may be a feeler fight, a test of strength, or even aggressive combat or dragging the hermit crab from the shell.

 A challenge for shell trading begins with rapping on the shell.
 If the shell owner isn’t interested in trading, it’ll hide.
 This can lead to intense rapping until the aggressor eventually grows weary and moves on.